ccoupe/mqtt-alarm/README.md

 In Hubitat, at the `<> Drivers Code` page, click the New Driver button.
 Paste the code and save.
-Do not create a Hubitat device or configure anything else in Hubitat, at this time.
+Do not create a Hubitat device or configure anything else in Hubitat at this time.
 We have more grunt work to do before playing with Hubitat.

 ### Linux And OSX